-ISA/IEC-62443 is the name by which the most widely used set of norms and standards worldwide is known to protect industrial control systems against threats that come from the cyber world.
+ISA/IEC-62443 is the name given to the set of norms and standards most widely used worldwide to protect industrial control systems against threats from the cyber world.

-The long and continuous process of digitalization and global interconnection has ended up reaching the industry, a sector traditionally reluctant to integrate such advances due to its role as critical infrastructure and the particularity of the internal information transmission protocols.
-Once connected to the global network, industrial systems (known also by the acronym OT, Operational Technology) are also attractive targets for cyberattacks, and the potential consequences go far beyond the account results of the attacked companies, they may have catastrophic effects on the safety of citizens and infrastructure.
-From all this, it follows the need to create certain security standards for the sector, such as ISA/IEC-62443, which bears the surname Industrial communication networks – Network and system security.
+Digitization and increasing global interconnection have finally caught up with industry, a sector that has historically shown resistance to adopting these advances due to its role as critical infrastructure and the specificity of its internal communication protocols.
+Once connected to the global network, industrial systems (known also by the acronym OT, Operational Technology) are also attractive targets for cyber-attacks, and the consequences of such attacks go far beyond the bottom line of the companies attacked but can have catastrophic effects on the security of citizens and infrastructures.
+From all this follows the need to create certain security standards for the sector, such as ISA/IEC-62443, which bears the surname Industrial communication networks – Network and system security.

-The main objective of this standard is to provide a comprehensive framework to protect industrial control systems (ICS) against cyber threats, including malware, denial of service attacks, unauthorized intrusions and other security risks.
-This is achieved through the implementation of technical, organizational and risk management security measures.
+The main objective of the standard is to provide a comprehensive framework for protecting industrial control systems against cyber threats, including malware, denial of service attacks, unauthorized intrusions and other security risks.
+This is achieved by implementing technical, organizational and risk management security measures.

-Its name, perhaps somewhat cryptic for the uninitiated, bears the initials of the driving organizations: the International Society of Automation (ISA) and the International Electrotechnical Commission (IEC).
-The ISA is an American non-profit society founded in 1945 with the mission of supporting the global automation of the industrial community through the development of standards and the sharing of knowledge.
+Its name, perhaps somewhat cryptic for the uninitiated, bears the acronyms of the driving organizations behind it: the International Society of Automation (ISA) and the International Electrotechnical Commission (IEC).
+The ISA is a US non-profit society founded in 1945 with the mission to support the global automation of the industrial community through the development of standards and the sharing of knowledge.
 On the other hand, the IEC is a standards organization dedicated to electrotechnology (a field that integrates electromagnetics, electroacoustics, telecommunications, etc.), which has its origins in the first International Electrical Congress in 1881 in Paris.
-It collaborates closely with other organizations such as the International Organization for Standardization (ISO), the International Telecommunications Union (ITU) and also with the ISA.
+It collaborates closely with other organizations such as the International Organization for Standardization (ISO), the International Telecommunication Union (ITU) and also with the ISA.

 General principles and guiding documents

-After several precedents since 2002, when the set of ISA99 standards was approved, the IEC approved the IEC-62443 in 2021 as ‘horizontal standards’, which means that these must be used from the base when other standards are being used. developed.
+After several precedents since 2002, when the ISA99 set of standards was approved, IEC approved IEC-62443 in 2021 as ‘horizontal standards’, which means that these standards are to be used from the ground up when other standards are being developed.

-The ISA/IEC-62443 standard establishes a series of fundamental principles for cybersecurity in industrial control systems, one of the most notable is the concept of shared responsibility, under which all parties must be aligned to ensure security, integrity, system reliability.
-It is also worth mentioning the defense in depth, to provide redundancy, and the correct segmentation of the network through the concepts of zones and conduits.
+The ISA/IEC-62443 standard defines key principles for cybersecurity in industrial control systems, highlighting the concept of shared responsibility.
+According to this approach, all parties involved must work in a coordinated manner to ensure the security, integrity and reliability of the systems.
+Also worth mentioning are defense in depth to provide redundancy, and the correct segmentation of the network through the concepts of zones and ducts.

-The system is divided into four layers, each of which has several guiding documents:
+The system is divided into four layers, each of which has several governing documents:

 1 General